KevinYu1024/Final-Project-for-CIS1051/status.md

 #### What have you done for your project so far?

+Collect and clean the data, wrtie the code for reading file, working on analysis code right now.

 #### What have you not done for your project yet?
+Analytic code.

 #### What problems, if any, have you encountered?
+So far haven't meet any problem

 \